South Korea

 Everything you seek is right here

 Are you a history buff?
-Do you love immersing yourself in a culture vastly different from our own?
-Do you feel at home amidst lush natural landscapes?
+Do you love immersing yourself in cultures vastly different from our own?
+Do you thrive in lush natural landscapes?
 Do you crave regular doses of adrenaline?
 Are you tempted by exotic cuisine?

-We could go on with the questions, for this journey has it all, but they probably already give you the answer you need to decide if this trip is for you.
-Something tells us the answer is 'yes'.
+We could keep asking questions for ages because this journey has it all, but these probably already give you the answer as to whether this trip is for you.
+Something tells us the answer is 'yes.'

 Upcoming Journeys